Safe Planning in Dynamic Environments using Conformal Prediction: Model Predictive Control with Conformal Prediction Regions

 \section{Model Predictive Control with Conformal Prediction Regions}

-We next propose an MPC that uses the predictions $\hat{y}_{\tau|t}$ and the prediction regions defined by $C_{\tau|t}$ to solve Problem~\ref{prob1}.
+We next propose an MPC that uses the predictions $\hat{Y}_{\tau|t}$ and the prediction regions defined by $C_{\tau|t}$ to solve Problem~\ref{prob1}.
 Let us first present the optimization problem that will be iteratively solved within the MPC.
-Therefore, denote the Lipschitz constant of $c$ by $L$.\footnote{Note that we could even use local instead of global Lipschitz constants.} For instance, the collision avoidance constraint $c(x,y):=\|x-y\|-0.5$ has the Lipschitz constant one, i.e., $|c(x,y')-c(x,y'')|\le \|y'-y''\|$.
+Therefore, denote the Lipschitz constant of $c$ by $L$.
+For instance, the collision avoidance constraint $c(x,y):=\|x-y\|-0.5$ has Lipschitz constant one, i.e., $|c(x,y')-c(x,y'')|\le \|y'-y''\|$.
 At time $t$, we solve the following optimization problem to obtain an open-loop control sequence $u_t,\hdots,u_{T-1}$:

 where $H$ is a prediction horizon and $J$ is a cost function over states $x:=(x_1,\hdots,x_T)$ and control inputs $u:=(u_0,\hdots,u_{T-1})$.
 The optimization problem \eqref{eq:open_loop} is convex if the functions $J$ and $f$ are convex, the function $c$ is convex in its first argument, and the sets $\mathcal{U}$ and $\mathcal{X}$ are convex.